Floodplain4/Lenovo_Console/README.md

 * Data is stored locally in a CSV file (`lcd_log.csv`)
 * Changes are written instantly
 * No database or internet connection required
+- Email features are **read-only** and do not send automatic replies
+- Designed for internal workflow use
 ---

 ## ⚠️ Notes